 List of foods to avoid with acid reflux:

 1. Acidic foods: Avoid acidic foods such as oranges, lemons, orange juice, lemonade, cranberries, and grapefruits can trigger heartburn.
 Also juices or beverages made with these fruits should be avoided when you have acid reflux.
 Vinegar is also highly acidic and is found in salad dressings and other dishes.
 You can use apple cider vinegar instead of regular vinegar.

-2. Spicy foods: Another food you can't eat with acid reflux is spices.
+2. Spicy foods: Another food you can't eat is spices.
 Avoid spices such as chilli powder, black pepper, mustard powder, cinnamon, cloves, nutmeg and mustard.
 Avoid these spices if they bother your stomach.
 Spicy foods can aggravate acid reflux and weakens the lower esophageal sphincter.

 3. Avoid tomato rich foods: Avoid tomatoes, pasta sauces, tomato soups and tomato juice.

 4. Avoid high fat foods: Cut back on high fat foods and meat.
 Some of the high fat foods are salami, burgers, pizza and steaks.These foods tend to slow down digestion.
 They remain in the stomach for longer period of time.
 Also avoid red meats on your diet.